A few minutes of prior preparation can often make a world of difference in the successful outcome of an emergency situation.

 Pet first aid kits

 Building your own first aid kit for your pet is simple and very useful in the event of an emergency.
-Below is a list of items that you will easily find at a supermarket or drugstore that can provide a first line of defense for your pet in an emergency.
+Below is a list of items that you can easily find at a supermarket or drugstore that can provide a first line of defense for your pet in an emergency.
 Remember that home first-aid is not a substitute for veterinary care!

 - Cohesive, flexible bandage wrap